| Why submit my site? The most frequently asked pages on the web

 take a while (6 weeks - 6 months) and no guarantees

+are given.
 Examples are Altavista,

 Inktomi, Teoma